Lowest Taxes in Europe

 Tax residence in Europe – expat taxes

-Tax residency in Europe in a low tax jurisdiction offers the opportunity to significantly reduce the fiscal burden, however, before choosing a country for residency, it is recommended to familiarise yourself with the current income tax rates in European countries.
+Tax residency in a low-tax jurisdiction in Europe offers the opportunity to significantly reduce the fiscal burden.
+However, before choosing a country for residency, it is recommended to familiarise yourself with the current income tax rates in European countries.

 The most favourable conditions for individuals are provided in the following European countries: